 The ExpoDisc is far easier to use than any gray card, white card or calibration target.
 Simply place the ExpoDisc in front of your lens and capture the incident light while setting your camera’s custom white balance.
 Using an ExpoDisc custom white balance will virtually eliminate the need for RAW or JPEG post-capture color adjustments.

 Whether shooting in RAW or JPEG, photographers using ExpoDisc to white balance their images save valuable time in photo editing software.
 When used to set a custom white balance, the ExpoDisc consistently produces excellent color in natural, artificial, and studio lighting, and it even excels in difficult mixed lighting environments.

 Every ExpoDisc is tested by hand on a transmission spectrophotometer and adjusted using custom formulated materials to ensure an 18% light transmission across the visible spectrum.
 Each ExpoDisc includes a quality control card to certify its neutrality as tested on our spectrophotometer.

 The neutrality of a white balance tool is important because using a non-neutral device alters the color of light against which your camera applies its adjustment, in the process introducing a new color cast to your images.

-The ExpoDisc 2.0’s new filter mount utilizes a new button-activated spring design which allows the ExpoDisc to securely attach to equivalent sized lens filter threads, including most low-profile threaded lens filters.
+The ExpoDisc 2.0’s filter mount utilizes a button-activated spring design which allows the ExpoDisc to securely attach to equivalent sized lens filter threads, including most low-profile threaded lens filters.

 To set a custom white balance with the ExpoDisc, simply place the disc in front of your lens and capture an incident lighting reading through it while following your camera's custom white balance procedure.
 For most cameras, this procedure takes only 10-15 seconds.